Nobody Wants to Kiss a Duck – Best Approaches to Natural Looking, Fuller Lips

 One of the most commonly requested procedures at Renew MediSpa is lip filler, and at least here in the Northeast the greatest fear I encounter regarding this area is that the result will look comical, unnatural, and as we say “duck like”.
 Lips have been getting even more attention in the media in the past few years, fueled in part by celebrities such as Kylie Jenner.
 It seems there is no end lately to topicals and devices in the cosmetic industry, promising a bigger pout for not a lot of dough.
 Most recently I was shocked to see an advertisement for a device which applies suction to the lips to get them to engorge- with names like Fullips, Candylipz and JuvaLips (only $129.95!).
 Juvalips in particular has a lot of negative reviews with reports of lips turning blue, feeling numb and bruising.
 The results of these suction devices last less than an hour (sometimes only minutes)- all I could think was, “Excuse me, can you order my drink, I need to go to the ladies room and re plump my lips…”

 Topical lip plumpers also work by attempting to enhance blood flow as well as hydration, albeit very temporarily.
-And none of these “solutions” will address the very common associated concern of unwanted lines around the lip.
+And none of these “solutions” according to a cosmetic surgeon will address the very common associated concern of unwanted lines around the lip.
 Naturally, those looking for lip enhancement or rejuvenation of the perioral region in general are looking for correction that will last longer than what can be provided by these over the counter fleeting fixes.

 Enter dermal fillers, the most popular choice for lip enhancement in a medical spa setting.
 Although other more invasive options exist (silicone implants, fat transfer), most clients are not looking to go under the knife for 3 main reasons- cost, risk, and the fear of looking unnatural.
 The dermal fillers used for lip enhancement are primarily made of hyaluronic acid or “HA” for short.
 HA is a substance found throughout your body, and in fact it is a naturally occurring sugar.
 In its pure form it is a powder, and if injected without modification it would dissolve rapidly.